 3. Voyage Related Information (Every 6 minutes, when data is amended or on request)

 - Ship’s draught

 - Route plan (Waypoints)

-- Free format text message addressed to one or many destinations or to all stations in the area.
-This content could be such as buoy missing, ice berg sighting etc
+- A free-format text message addressed to one or many destinations or all stations in the area.
+This content could be such as buoy missing, iceberg sighting etc

 AIS as a surveillance tool

 In coastal waters, shoreside authorities may establish automated AIS stations to monitor the movement of vessels through the area.

 Coast stations can also use the AIS channels for shore to ship transmissions and to send information on tides, NTMs and located weather conditions.